M. John Harrison: 2012–present: Modern works

 2020 saw two new books: a novel, The Sunken Land Begins to Rise Again and Settling the World: Selected Stories 1970-2020.
 The Sunken Land Begins to Rise Again won the 2020 Goldsmiths Prize, and was longlisted for the 2020 BSFA Award.

+In 2023, Harrison released Wish I Was Here, an "anti-memoir".

 Reviewing, judging and teaching

 For Harrison's work in New Worlds magazine, see above.
 The bulk of his reviews were collected in the volume Parietal Games (2005; see below).

 Since 1991, Harrison has reviewed fiction and nonfiction for The Guardian, The Daily Telegraph, the Times Literary Supplement and The New York Times.

 During 2003 Harrison was on the jury of the Michael Powell Award at the Edinburgh International Film Festival.

 He has taught creative writing courses in Devon and Wales, focusing on landscape and autobiography, with Adam Lively and the travel writer Jim Perrin.

-During 2009, Harrison shared (with Sarah Hall and Nicholas Royle) the judging of the Manchester Fiction Prize.
+In 2009, Harrison shared (with Sarah Hall and Nicholas Royle) the judging of the Manchester Fiction Prize.